I have a java back-end that needs to expose services to clients running in the following environments :

 Note : so far the best solution seems to be Hessian.
 It works well on Windows Mobile and Objective-C/iPhone .
 The big problem is J2ME.
 The J2ME implementation of Hessian has serious limitations.
 It does not support complex objects.
 I had written another question about it.

 If you have any ideas, there are very welcome.

-(scroll down).
-You should have no problem finding framejob support on the server side, for the reason this JSON is used for web applications..
-Older alternatives include plain XML and XML-RPC (like SOAP, although enough simpler, and with libraries for most languages)..
+You should have no problem finding framework support on the server side, because JSON is used for web applications..
+Older alternatives include plain XML and XML-RPC (like SOAP, but much simpler, and with libraries for most languages)..